IntelSleuth/DoraShell/README.md

 🔵# DoraShell
-DoraShell is a simple Reverse Shell Payload Suggester.
+DoraShell is a tool that includes various reverse shell commands, and it can be used in CTF challenges or real-world pentesting to obtain a reverse shell.
-Let me explain about it‼️‼️
+Let me explain you about it‼️‼️

 ⚙️ How to Use